 On May 18, 2016, Roughrider acquired Saskatchewan Mineral Dispositions MC2080, MC2081 and MC2082 totalling 232 hectares.
 The claims were purchased from an arm's length party in exchange for the issuance of 75,000 common shares of Roughrider, and the creation of a 2% NSR on production from the area covered by the licences.
 The NSR may be reduced to 1% by the payment of \$500,000 within six months of publishing a feasibility study incorporating the area covered by the licences.
+Roughrider transferred 100% of the title in mineral dispositions MC2080, Mc2081 and MC2082 to Kivalliq, subject to the terms of the Area of Interest clause of the Genesis Property Option Agreement.
+The claims are contiguous with the Genesis Property claims in the Johnston Lake-GAP priority area.

-On May 27th, 2016, Roughrider also announced that the non-brokered private placement announced April 7, 2016 has been withdrawn.
+On May 27th, 2016, Roughrider also announced that the non-brokered private placement announced April 7, 2016 had been withdrawn.